BCSTech-CordaTeam/RewardsAzureTemplate/README.md

 ### Custom Configurations

-Instead of using our default configurations, you can instead add your own tiers and activities with these two APIs:
+Instead of using our sample configurations, you can instead add your own tiers and activities with these two APIs:

 1. POST `http://ip:8080/admin/tier/add`